I’ve dedicated the page to my Mega Civilization/Mega Empires retro re-design and map expansion. I updated this page

 Mega Civilization was published in 2015 and Western Empires in 2019, both by 999 games.
 This site caters to both systems while giving a nod to its predecessors Civilization, published by Hartland Trefoil in 1980, and Advanced Civilization, published by Avalon Hill in 1991.
 The material on this site is fan made and non-profit, only intended for DIY purposes.
 No copyright infringement is intended.

 Dedicated to the memory of Francis Tresham, Master Game Designer.

 A big thanks to John Rodriguez who once got me started into this madness, and Nathan Barhorst who got me to continue.
 Thanks also to Flo de Haan and Gerart de Haan, whos relentless efforts to evolve, refine and innovate keeps the Civilization/Empires system alive.
 Finally, many thanks to Bernie Roessler and Thomas Phinney for valuable contributions.

 Many regards to the (now defunct) Expansion Project and (alive) civ.rol-play.com communities and anyone I might have forgotten.
 If you’d like to play Civilization online, be sure to go to Nathan’s civ.rol-play.com.

-This is “The Big One”, the entire 27-player map covering all of Mega Civilization (that is, both Western Empires and Eastern Empires), as well as a composite of the various East Asian maps out there.
-Also included for the first time is my own Silk Road map extension to complete the Eurasian picture.
+This is “The Big One”, the entire 27-player map covering all of Mega Civilization (that is, both Western Empires and Eastern Empires), as well as a composite of the different East Asian maps online.
+Also included for the first time is my own Silk Road map extension.

 The Eurasian map is available both as one giant map (for those with the necessary recourses to print such a thing) and as three PA0 (A0/ANSI E) size connected maps: